-In software testing, test coverage measures the amount of testing performed by a set of test.
-It will include gathering information about which parts of a program are actually executed when running the test suite in order to determine which branches of conditional statements have been taken.
+Test coverage is defined as a metric in Software Testing that measures the amount of testing performed by a set of test.
+It will include gathering information about which parts of a program are executed when running the test suite to determine which branches of conditional statements have been taken.

-- Finding area of a requirement not implemented by a set of test cases
+- Finding the area of a requirement not implemented by a set of test cases

 - Helps to create additional test cases to increase coverage